Nitrokey/nitrokey-documentation/software/nk-app2/keepassxc.rst

 .. note::

-    KeePassXC version 2.7.6 or newer is required.
+    - KeePassXC version 2.7.6 or newer is required.
+    - `Nitrokey App 2 </software/nk-app2/>`__ version 2.2.2 or newer is required.

 First Step: Generate a HMAC Secret With the Nitrokey App 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^